stephhuynh18/demo/README.md

 `ipfs1` is used to `dag.put` a `jws` which is of the `dag-jose` format.
 It is successfully retrieved by `ipfs1` but the script hangs when `ipfs2` tries to `dag.get` it.

+Using an older version of `ipfs` does not result in any issues

 ## How to Run

+To run the latest versions

 ```sh
 npm install
 npm run build
 node lib/stuff.js
 ```

+To run the older versions that work use the `old` branch and make sure to reinstall the dependencies

 ## Expected Behavior